 The Compensation Committee considers all elements of compensation when determining total compensation and the individual components of total compensation.
-The Compensation Committee allocates total compensation between currently paid and long-term compensation, cash and non-cash compensation and equity and other forms of non-cash compensation.
-The Compensation Committee believes that each of these compensation categories provides incentives and rewards that address different elements of the compensation program's objective, and when considered together serve to achieve the company's overall compensation objectives.
+The Compensation Committee allocates total compensation between that being paid currently and long-term compensation, cash and non-cash compensation and equity and other forms of non-cash compensation.
+The Compensation Committee believes that each of these compensation categories provides incentives and rewards to address different elements of the compensation program's objective, and when considered together serve to achieve the company's overall compensation objectives.

-The Compensation Committee examines each of these factors in determining the basis for allocating compensation to each different form of award, such as the relationship of the award to the achievement of the company's long-term goals, management's exposure to downside equity performance risk and the analysis of cost to the company versus expected benefit to the executive.
-As part of this analysis, the Compensation Committee believes that a meaningful portion of each executive's compensation should be placed at-risk and linked to the accomplishment of specific results that are expected to lead to the creation of value for the Company's stockholders from both the short-term and long-term perspectives.
+The Compensation Committee examines each of the compensation principles to determine the basis for allocating compensation to each different form of award.
+For example, the Compensation Committee examines the relationship of the award to the achievement of the Company's long-term goals, management's exposure to downside equity performance risk and the analysis of the cost to the company versus expected benefit to the executive.
+As part of this analysis, the Compensation Committee believes that a meaningful portion of each executive's compensation should be placed at-risk and linked to the accomplishment of results that are expected to lead to the creation of value for the Company's stockholders from both the short-term and long-term perspectives.

-The Compensation Committee believes that currently paid cash compensation provides its executives with short-term rewards for success in achieving individual and Company performance goals.
-Currently paid cash consideration includes base salary and annual cash incentive bonuses.
-The Compensation Committee believes that providing executives with competitive currently paid cash consideration is the central element of attracting, retaining and motivating high quality executives.
+The Compensation Committee recognizes that currently paid cash compensation provides its executives with short-term rewards for success in achieving individual and Company performance goals.
+Currently paid cash consideration includes base salary and annual cash incentive compensation.
+The Compensation Committee believes that providing executives with competitive currently paid cash consideration is a central element of attracting, retaining and motivating high quality executives.

-The Compensation Committee believes that currently paid non-cash compensation provides its executives with the same benefits as currently paid cash compensation.
+The Compensation Committee believes that currently paid non-cash compensation provides its executives with similar benefits as currently paid cash compensation.
 Items of currently paid non-cash compensation for certain named executive officers include a Company provided vehicle or car allowance, Company sponsored health insurance and other non-cash benefits.